brandonktran/Sorting_Algorithms_Visualizer/README.md

 # Sorting Algorithms Visualizer

 This visualization tool implements 7 different sorting algorithms, and made using only vanilla Javascript, HTML5, & CSS3.
-The interactive sorting visualizer can be found at https://brandonktran.github.io/Sorting_Algorithms_Visualizer/ (Best if used with Chrome).
+The interactive sorting visualizer can be found at https://brandonktran.github.io/Sorting_Algorithms_Visualizer/ (Open in Chrome).
 This project was inspired by Apal Shah's bubble sort visualization.

 <img src="images/morebars.png" alt="HTML5 Icon" width="940">